 Wine from Merlot is nicely colored, harmonious and very refreshing.
 It has a taste and smell of berries, cherries and plums.

 Ripeness: end of September

-Pinot Noir is the dominant red wine grape of Burgundy, now adopted in wine regions all over the world.
+Pinot Noir is the most dominant red wine grape of Burgundy (France) and now it was adopted in wine regions all over the world.

 Synonyms include: Pinot Nero, Pinot Negro, Spätburgunder, Blauburgunder, Crni Burgundac

 Ripeness: early September

 Tamjanika is wine grape variety indigenous to Serbia.